superadude2/CSCE548-Group9/README.md

 # CSCE548-Group9

-1. Open in terminal and cd to "secondCode".
+1. Open in terminal and cd to "FinalCode".
-2. run "make begin" to compile executable called "begin".
+2. run "make all" to compile executable called "enc".
-3. run command "./run" to run executable.
+3. run command "./enc" to run executable.